 If you're interested in applying for the position, please email us at email@example.com describing why you would be a good fit along with details of your relevant experience and community involvement.
-Also, please include the amount of time each week you'd like to dedicate to the position (a minimum of 20 hours a week), your preferred hourly rate, and when you'd like to start working.
+Also, please include your preferred hourly rate and when you'd like to start working.
 Lastly, please include at least one recommendation.

 Applicants will be evaluated based on the following criteria: